akkefa/ml-notes/docs/probability/continuous_distributions.md

 $V(X) = E(X^2) - E(X)^2 = \frac{2}{\lambda^2} - (\frac{1}{\lambda})^2 = \frac{1}{\lambda^2}$

 ## Normal (Gaussian) Distribution
-The normal distribution is a continuous probability distribution that plays a central role in probability theory and statistics.

 It is often called **Gaussian distribution**, in honor of Carl Friedrich Gauss (1777-1855), an eminent German mathematician who gave important contributions towards a better understanding of the normal distribution.